JeremyJCHOI/hello-world/README.md

 # hello-world
 like a start-up

-It's a little bit stupid to write something about myself
+Hi I am JeremyIt's a little bit stupid to write something about myself